Hearing loss FAQs

 Like many other high-tech devices (TVs, phones, computers), hearing aids have experienced a major technological revolution in the past decade and especially in the last few years.

-The best of today’s hearing aids are designed to virtually eliminate feedback, make listening in noisy environments easier and more comfortable, stream stereo sound from TVs and radios directly to the hearing aid itself, let you talk on your phone hands-free, and much more.
-Now, instruments are smaller (and in some cases, invisible), more comfortable and powerful than ever.
+The best of today’s hearing aids are designed to track body and brain health, virtually eliminate feedback, make listening in noisy environments easier and more comfortable, stream stereo sound from TVs and radios directly to the hearing aid itself, let you talk on your phone hands-free, and much more.
+Now, instruments are smaller (and in some cases, invisible), more comfortable, rechargeable and powerful than ever.

 Is there an adjustment period to wearing hearing aids?